 Daisy has a fracture of the caudal L5 vertebral body with ventral subluxation of L6 relative to L5.
 The L6 vertebral body is lower than L5 as are the cranial articular facets of L6 relative to the caudal facets of L5.
 Note that her growth plates are open and that the fracture involves the growth plate (Salter-Harris).

-Surgical stabilization was recommended, however instead of internal fixation with screws and plates or bone cement, an EXTERNAL SKELETAL FIXATOR was place for a few reasons.
+Surgical stabilization was recommended, however instead of internal fixation with screws and plates or bone cement, an EXTERNAL SKELETAL FIXATOR was placed for a few reasons.
 External skeletal fixators can be removed when the fracture is healed.
-This is beneficial for Daisy since she is still growing and any sort of internal fixation would like cause her vertebrae to be abnormally shortened.
-Furthermore, since her surgical site is likely ‘contaminated’ due to the bite wound abscess near the spine, it is advantageous to not leave surgical implants that may act as a nidus of infection.
+This is beneficial for Daisy since she is still growing and any sort of internal fixation would likely cause her vertebrae to be abnormally shortened.
+Furthermore, since her surgical site is likely ‘contaminated’ due to the bite wound abscess near the spine, it is advantageous to not leave surgical implants that may act as a breeding ground for infection.
 External fixators can be placed without an open approach to the spine, allowing surgery to be ‘minimally invasive’.
 Finally, external skeletal fixators allow a certain degree of ‘adjustment’ after surgery if alignment isn’t quite perfect.

-The following video shows Daisy at 2 weeks post surgery, 5 weeks post surgery and 8 weeks post surgery.
+The following video shows Daisy at two weeks post surgery, five weeks post surgery and eight weeks post surgery.
 In the first (green bandage over external fixator), she is now ambulatory however the left pelvic limb knuckles frequently and is short-strided.
 The tail still hangs, but there is more tone and she wags it slightly.
 In the second part (fixator removed), she is strongly ambulatory.
 In the third part, she has been adopted by a wonderful family and has plenty of yard to be a puppy in!

 A big thank you to Jacquelyn and Dino for giving Daisy a second chance and to Daisy for being such a great patient.
 Please call the board-certified veterinary neurologists at Southeast Veterinary Neurology if you have any questions about Daisy’s case, external skeletal fixators, spinal trauma or any other neurological disease.
 Our number is (305) 274-2777.
 We are always available.